 Luxury Vinyl Tile (LVT) offers everything your flooring product should have, including durability, elegance, water and scratch resistance, and ease of care.
 It resembles expensive options like ceramic, stone, hardwood, or marble.

-LVT allows you to utilize a product made to endure commercial settings to precisely replicate the appearance of natural materials.
+LVT allows you to utilize a product made to endure commercial settings to replicate the appearance of natural materials precisely.
 Luxury vinyl tile eliminates the need to forgo stylish design in favor of convenience.
-Virtually every indoor living space is a great fit for vinyl floors.
+Virtually every indoor living space is an excellent fit for vinyl floors.

 Vinyl flooring is available in different types, including stick, sheet, peel, and plank.
 It thus implies that you can acquire LVT in various colors and designs.